laurendea/Mind-Marvel/Proposal.md

 3. As a player, I want my game to include the question's money value and the player's current earnings.
 4. As a player, I want my game to inform the player whether the answer is correct or incorrect.
 5. As a player, I want my game to give the correct answer if a player responds incorrectly.
-6. As a player, I want my game to restart the game upon losing.
+6. As a player, I want my game to restart upon losing.
-7. As a player, I want my game to give a victory message once they earn $1,000,000.
+7. As a player, I want my game to give a victory message once $1,000,000 is earned.

 Stretch Goals